Teemo6/Visualization_of_Allocations/README.md

 <img src="https://gitlab.kiv.zcu.cz/lipka/visualisation-of-allocations/-/raw/main/readme/install.gif?ref_type=heads" width=50% height=50%>

 **Note:**
-- After obtainig the VSIX file, you can also install the extension from the terminal with the following command:
+- After obtaining the VSIX file, you can also install the extension from the terminal with the following command:

   ```
   code --install-extension path/to/extension.vsix